Sidney Dorsey: Atlanta Child Murders Task Force

-Derwin Brown murder case
+Murder of Derwin Brown

 On the evening of December 15, 2000, police captain Derwin Brown, who defeated Dorsey that November in the election for county sheriff, was murdered at his home in Decatur, Georgia.
 On July 10, 2002, Dorsey was convicted of ordering Brown's assassination in order to obstruct Brown's expected probe into corruption occurring in the DeKalb County sheriff's office during Dorsey's term.

 Superior Court Judge Cynthia Becker sentenced Dorsey to life in prison for the murder conviction, an additional 23 years on racketeering and violation of oath of office convictions, and concurrent sentences ranging from 10 to 15 years for several convictions of theft by taking of the oath of office of an elected official.
-Dorsey is currently being held at Georgia Diagnostic and Classification State Prison.
-The men hired to murder Brown, Melvin Walker and David Ramsey, were acquitted of the murder in state court.
-In 2005 both were found guilty in federal court for conspiracy to commit interstate murder for hire, and sentenced to life in prison without parole.
+Dorsey was previously held at Georgia Diagnostic and Classification State Prison and was transferred to Augusta State Medical Prison.
+Two of the men hired to murder Brown, Melvin Walker and David Ramsey, were acquitted of the murder in state court.
+In 2005, both were found guilty in federal court of conspiracy to commit interstate murder for hire, and sentenced to life in prison without parole.

-In 2007, it was reported that Dorsey confessed to his part in ordering the hit on Brown out of bitterness for his defeat in the sheriff's election.
+In 2007, it was reported that Dorsey confessed to his part in ordering the assassination out of bitterness for his defeat in the sheriff's election.
 He claimed he had attempted to abort the assassination plot before Brown's murder but was unsuccessful.

+Personal life and death

+Dorsey was married to Sherry Dorsey, a former Atlanta Councilwoman.

+He died at age 86 while incarcerated at Augusta State Medical Prison on March 2, 2026.